Face milling with the router

 • Simple face milling jigs: Ideal for DIY enthusiasts or small projects.
 Provide a basic guide for the router, but are usually only suitable for smaller workpieces.

-• Professional face milling tables: For demanding or commercial applications.
-Robust construction, integrated suction, precise height adjustment and adjustable stops if required.
-Suitable for larger workpieces and very precise face milling.
+• Professional surface milling tables: For demanding or commercial applications.
+Sturdy construction, built-in dust extraction, precise height adjustment, and, where applicable, adjustable stops.
+Suitable for larger workpieces and highly precise surface milling.

-The decision between a simple DIY solution and a professional face milling table depends on your requirements, budget and desired precision.
+The decision between a simple DIY solution and a professional surface milling table depends on your needs, budget, and desired level of precision.

 FAQ